Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Example

-The parent company entered into an agreement with the subsidiary for the sale of goods.
-In this case, the parent company will account for settlements with the subsidiary, which is the buyer of the goods, on account 62 "Settlements with buyers and customers".
-In turn, the subsidiary will use account 60 "Settlements with suppliers and contractors" to account for settlements with the parent company, which is a supplier of goods.
+The parent company entered into an agreement with its subsidiary for the sale of goods.
+In this case, the parent company will account for settlements with its subsidiary, which is the buyer of the goods, on account 62 “Settlements with buyers and customers”.
+In turn, the subsidiary will use account 60 “Settlements with suppliers and contractors” to account for settlements with the parent company, which is a supplier of goods.

 Example

-Debit 58 "Financial investments" Credit 51 " Settlement accounts"- 100,000 rubles.
+Debit 58 "Financial investments" Credit 51 " Current accounts" - 100,000 rub.

-Debit 51 "Settlement accounts" Credit 66 "Settlements for short-term loans and loans" - 100,000 rubles.
+Debit 51 “Current accounts” Credit 66 “Settlements for short-term credits and loans” - 100,000 rubles.

-Thus, to account for settlements with subsidiaries (dependent) companies, instead of account 78, different accounts (58, 60, 62, 66, 67, 75, 76) are used, information on which will be used to fill in lines 233, 243 and 623 of the balance sheet.
-In order to facilitate obtaining this information, it is recommended to consider settlements with subsidiaries (dependent) companies separately in the instructions for using the chart of accounts.
+Thus, to account for settlements with subsidiaries (dependent) companies, instead of account 78, different accounts are used (58, 60, 62, 66, 67, 75, 76), information on which will be used to fill out lines 233, 243 and 623 of the balance sheet.
+To make it easier to obtain this information, the instructions for using the chart of accounts recommend that settlements with subsidiaries (dependent) companies be taken into account separately.

-According to the old chart of accounts, two accounting objects were reflected on account 56 "Money documents": money documents and own shares repurchased from shareholders for their subsequent resale or cancellation.
-In addition, it was recommended that the same account take into account the debts of participants acquired by economic partnerships for transfer to other participants or third parties.
-Monetary documents were recommended to be reflected in line 264, and repurchased own shares (shares) - in lines 250 and 252.
+According to the old chart of accounts, account 56 “Cash documents” reflected two accounting objects: monetary documents and own shares purchased from shareholders for their subsequent resale or cancellation.
+In addition, it was recommended to take into account the debts of participants acquired by business partnerships for transfer to other participants or third parties on the same account.
+It was recommended to reflect monetary documents on line 264, and purchased own shares (shares) on lines 250 and 252.

-Paragraph 40 confirms the correctness of this conclusion. guidelines on the procedure for the formation of financial statements of the organization, approved by order of the Ministry of Finance of Russia dated June 28, 2000 No. 60n, which, in particular, states: "The group of articles" Short-term financial investments "reflects the actual costs of own shares from shareholders ...
-"In addition, one of the balance sheet items for reflecting short-term financial investments is called -" Own shares redeemed from shareholders ".
+The correctness of this conclusion is confirmed by paragraph 40 methodological recommendations on the procedure for the formation of indicators of the organization’s financial statements, approved by order of the Ministry of Finance of Russia dated June 28, 2000 No. 60n, which, in particular, states: “The group of articles “Short-term financial investments” reflects the actual costs of the organization for the redemption own shares from shareholders..."
+In addition, one of the balance sheet items for reflecting short-term financial investments is called “Own shares purchased from shareholders.”

-The reflection of monetary documents in the balance sheet under the item "Other cash" (line 264) is incorrect, because monetary documents cannot be identified with cash.
+Reflection of monetary documents in the balance sheet under the item “Other cash” (line 264) is incorrect, because monetary documents cannot be identified with cash.

 • short-term - account 90 “Short-term bank loans” and account 94 “Short-term loans”;

-• long-term - account 92 "Long-term loans of banks" and account 95 "Long-term loans".
+• long-term - account 92 “Long-term bank loans” and account 95 “Long-term loans”.

 • account 67 "Calculations for long-term loans and loans";

-Old flaws in the balance sheet methodology
+Old shortcomings in the balance sheet methodology

-Both the old and the new charts of accounts provide that account 15 "Procurement and acquisition of material assets" can be used to summarize information on the procurement and acquisition of current assets.
+Both the old and new charts of accounts provide that account 15 “Procurement and acquisition of material assets” can be used to summarize information on the procurement and acquisition of current assets.

-However, in practice, situations often arise when the process of acquiring current assets began in one reporting period and ended in another reporting period.
+However, in practice situations often arise when the process of acquiring current assets began in one reporting period and ended in another reporting period.
 In this case, on the balance sheet date, account 15 will have a debit balance.

-The aforementioned paragraph 60 of the regulation on bookkeeping and accounting also states: "Goods in organizations engaged in trading activities are reflected in the balance sheet at the cost of their acquisition".
-To ensure compliance with this requirement when accounting for goods at selling prices, it is necessary, as of the reporting date, to subtract the balance of account 42 "Trade margin" from the balance of account 41 "Goods" and write down the resulting difference under the article balance sheet "Finished products and goods for resale" (line 214).
-However, in brackets after the name of this article, account 42 is not indicated, and in none normative document Unfortunately, the Ministry of Finance of Russia does not mention this.
+The above-mentioned paragraph 60 of the regulations on accounting and financial reporting also states: “Goods in organizations engaged in trading activities, are reflected in the balance sheet at the cost of their acquisition."
+To ensure compliance with this requirement when accounting for goods at sales prices, it is necessary, as of the reporting date, from the balance of account 41 "Goods" to subtract the balance of account 42 "Trade margin" and the resulting difference is recorded under item balance sheet “Finished products and goods for resale” (line 214), However, account 42 is not indicated in parentheses after the name of this article, and not in any of them. regulatory document Unfortunately, the Russian Ministry of Finance does not talk about this.

-Changes in the balance sheet
+Changes in the balance sheet statement

 Table 3

-To ensure the possibility of filling out the above certificate, it is necessary to organize separate accounting of housing stock and external improvement objects and other similar objects on account 010 (by opening separate sub-accounts or an analytical accounting system).
+To ensure the possibility of filling out the above certificate, it is necessary to organize separate accounting of housing stock objects and external improvement objects and other similar objects on account 010 (by opening separate sub-accounts or an analytical accounting system).

-Table 4
+Table 4.

 Balance sheet